nhanngyn2004/cs175-group5/docs/final.md

 action = randint(0, 3)
 ```

 This agent implements only `select_action(obs, info)` and has no `observe()` method, meaning the training harness never calls any update step.
-It is the canonical no-learning baseline — any learning algorithm should eventually surpass it.
+It is the canonical no-learning baseline, where any learning algorithm should eventually surpass it.

 ### Training Harness

 All agents are run through a shared episode loop in `harness/loop.py`.
 The loop calls `env.reset()` at the start of each episode, then repeatedly calls `agent.select_action()` and `env.step()` until `done=True`.
 If the agent implements an `observe(obs, action, reward, next_obs, done, info)` method, the harness calls it after each step to allow learning agents to update.
-Per-episode statistics — total reward, steps, success, termination reason, and seed — are recorded for every episode.
+Per-episode statistics, total reward, steps, success, termination reason, and seed, are recorded for every episode.

 ### Hyperparameters